-Nomenclature an d Notation Examples Example of a State Well Nu mber: T3S/R4E/36N04S 3 Ignoring the slash and the h yphen, the well number's s components are: State Well Number T33 Township/ Range Section 40-Acre Tract Sequence Number Base & Merid- ian S Township is the third 36-s Range is the fourth 36-sq Section is that parcel of la Tract is that 40-acre parc Sequence number 4 is the that three other wells in the Base & Meridian is that parcel of the section of the secti uare-mile parcel of land of and one mile square num el of land in section 36 le e number assigned to thi nis tract have been assign articular initial point, base (township) éas bered 36 in T3 ttered "N". s particular we ned numbers i eline and princ t of the initial poir 3S/R4E. ell in tract N of sec n the past. ipal meridian to w nt (R4E). ́ dicates by the letters M, S, and H, respectively.
+Nomenclature a and Notation Examples Example of a State Well Nu umber: T3S/R4E/36N0 4S Ignoring the slash and the I nyphen, the well numbe er's components are: State Well Number T3 Township square-mile parcel of la uare-mile parcel of land and one mile square nu sel of land in section 36 nd (township) so d (township) eas mbered 36 in T3 lettered "N". buth of the initial point t of the initial point S/R4E. / point (T3S). nt (R4E) .
+S / / / / Sequence number 4 is the that three other wells in the Base &amp; Meridian is that preferenced, in this case \$ his tract have been assi articular initial point, ba igned numbers i seline and princi n the past. ipal meridian to w licates by the letters M, S, and H, respectively.
 Longitudinal lines are east or west of the principal meridian and are called Range Lines.
 Latitudinal lines are parallel to, and north or south of the baseline and are known as Township Lines.
 Each township is described with respect to the initial point by its distance in numbers of six-mile units and direction from that point.
 Townships are north or south and ranges are east or west of that point.